rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 - Take a look at OpenRewrite for migrations (not AI but super useful)
 - Clearly define your test requirements in your copiolot instructions, claude.md or cursor rule
 - Showcase Claude Code and my `CLAUDE.md` file
-- GitHub Copilot in IDEA lalal in VSCode it should be better
+- GitHub Copilot in IDEA not sooo good (much filtering, UX could be improved) but in VSCode it should be better

 ### Best Practice 3: Use Mutation Testing If You Are Keen on Code Coverage